isene/RTFM/README.md

 y      | Copy path of selected item to primary selection (for pasting with middle mouse button) Y      | Copy path of selected item to clipboard
-S      | Show comprehensive system info (system, CPU, filesystem, latest dmesg messages)
+S      | Show comprehensive system info (system, CPU, filesystem, latest dmesg messages) Ctrl-n | Invoke navi (see https://github.com/denisidoro/navi) with any output in right window

 ## A convenient shell function